recipe-runner/recipe-runner.github.io/source/docs/conditionals.md

 # Conditionals

-Often the result of a [block](recipes/#blocks) may depend on the value of a variable or previous task result.
+Often the result of a [block](recipes/#blocks) may depend on the value of a variable or previous action result.
 This topic covers how conditionals are used in recipes.

 ## The when statement